Frequently Asked Questions

 This case was filed on behalf of all persons who filed claims with the Panel.
 You are still a part of this case even if the Panel dismissed your claim.

 B. I got a recommended award from the Panel.
-Will I be getting that amount as a settlement payment?
+Will I be getting that amount as a Settlement Payment?

 You will not receive the amount of damages that was calculated by the Individual Claims Review Panel.
 If you received a recommended award from the Panel, it is not binding in this case.

-All Class Members will have their settlement payment calculated by a method that will be used only for purposes of this Settlement.
+All Class Members will have their Settlement Payment calculated by a method that will be used only for purposes of this Settlement.

-C. Can I claim a settlement payment based on my out-of-pocket expense for alternate housing?
+C. Can I claim a Settlement Payment based on my out-of-pocket expense for alternate housing?

 D. I filed a claim for my deceased parents.
 Will my parents’ claim be considered?